MicrosoftDocs/power-platform/power-platform/admin/security/data-storage.md

 Only the environment-related metadata is stored in the home tenant.
 All metadata/data for products within that environment will be stored in the selected target geo environment.
 Microsoft may replicate data to other regions for data resiliency but will not replicate or move personal data outside the geo.
 Data replicated to other regions may include non-personal data such as employee authentication information.

 The Power Platform services are available in specific Azure geographies as described in the [Microsoft Trust Center](https://www.microsoft.com/trustcenter).
-For more information about where your data is stored and how it is used, refer to the Microsoft Trust Center.
+For more information about where your data is stored and how it is used, see [Microsoft Trust Center](https://www.microsoft.com/trustcenter).
 Commitments concerning the location of customer data at rest are specified in the Data Processing Terms of the Microsoft Online Services Terms.
-Microsoft also provides datacenters for sovereign entities.
+Microsoft also provides data centers for sovereign entities.
 See [Regions Overview](../regions-overview.md).

 ## Data handling